BoiseCodeWorks/StackUnderflow/README.md

 ## Requirements

 ### Functionality
+- Questions support basic CRUD
-- Products support basic CRUD
+- Responses support basic CRUD
+  - UPDATE/DELETE is not allowed Once response has been marked as an answer
-- Product Reviews support basic CRUD
+- Categories support basic CRUD
-- Reviews can be retrieved by productId
-- Orders can only be created if all products are valid
-- Order total must be calculated from the Product Prices
+  - UPDATE/DELETE is not allowed if there are Questions in this category
+- Questions can have a response marked as the solution
+- Only the user who created
+- Only the user who creates content can edit or delete that content
 -  Dates are added to the interfaces and models and only set by the Server when the appropriate requests are issued
 - Proper File and Folder structuring is followed
 - RESTful API Conventions are followed as described above
 - All business rules described above are implemented